-The staff of the archives welcomes opportunities to work with students individually and as part of a larger classroom instruction.
-Faculty, you can schedule a visit to the archives or the staff can bring the archives to your classroom.
-We offer a selection of archival lab experiences for students to work with collections directly.
-We can also offer help customizing archives-related assignments unique to most academic disciplines.
-Because of our large, open reading room, we can accommodate group projects as well.
+The WLA welcomes opportunities to work with students individually or as part of a larger classroom instruction.
+Faculty may schedule a visit to the archives, utilizing the large reading room, or staff will bring the archives to the classroom.
+The WLA offers archival lab experiences for students to work with collections directly, customizing archives-related assignments for most academic disciplines.

-We also conduct historic tours of Piper Hall, with special emphasis on interpreting class, gender, and race in historic spaces.
-Prior class visits included undergraduate and graduate students from Theology, Women's Studies & Gender Studies, Sociology, Education, and History.
+WLA staff also conduct tours of historic Piper Hall, with special emphasis on interpreting class, gender, and race in historic spaces.
+Prior class visits include undergraduate and graduate students from Theology, Women's Studies & Gender Studies, Sociology, Education, and History.

 Each instruction visit or tour is specifically designed for the needs of the class or individual student.
 To set up a visit, please contact WLA Director, Nancy Freeman, at (773) 508-8432 or WLArchives@luc.edu or firstname.lastname@example.org.

 Internships with the WLA